A Virtual Office is a great way to expand your local presence in an affordable way. Here's 7 things you need to know before buying.Virtual Office

 Mail redirection is similar to mail forwarding.
 It refers to having your mail forwarded to you on the day it was received at your virtual address.

 A lot of people want their mail on demand, and to store it online for reference i.e. tax documents, registration documents.

 Being able to pull this up in an email or online folder is way easier than fishing through a drawer of documents.

-Some companies may charge an additional fee for signage in the Lobby to use the location as your registered address.
-At a minimum this is £10 extra, if not £25 extra a month.
+Some companies may charge an additional fee for signage in the lobby to use the location as your registered address.
+At a minimum, this should be priced at an additional fee of £10 - £25 per month.

-Other business address providers may have features for digital notifications when mail arrives—you can then decide what they do with the mail and generally each action is a new charge and opportunity for things to go wrong.
+Other business address providers may have features for digital notifications when mail arrives—you can then decide what they do with the mail.

 Use of an Office or Coffee Shop: Can you work there?

 So, assuming that you put your business address on your website, business cards or online business directories, you'll hopefully start getting enquiries from partners or customers who may want to meet.